sshubham-prog/Udacity-Data-Science-Capstone-Project/README.md

 - transcript.json - This contains records for transactions, offers received, offers viewed, and offers completed.
 The transcript dataset has 306534 rows, each corresponding to an event

+### Results

+The baseline model accuracy and f1-score was 0.47 & 0.6 respectively
+The random forest model has a better F1-score compared to logistic regression and Adaboost model.

+Please find the accuracy by each model below:
+- Baseline model: 047
+- Logistic Classifier: 0.56
+- Adaboost Classifier: 0.73
+- Random Forest Classifer: 0.72

+Random forest classifier has similar performance conmpared to AdaBoost classifier.
+AdaBoost classifer have higher chances of overfitting the training data and requires additional effort to tune.
+A random forest classifier is less prone to overfitting because it constructs decision trees from random training data samples.
+Hence we are planning to go ahead with random forest model as final model.

+The top features from the feature importance of random forest models are:
+Duration days, Difficulty, 2018 (the year when became a member), discount, social, web & BOGO

+A summary of the results and the analysis can be found on the link mentioned here: